mailjet/mailjet-gem/README.md

 Rails ActionMailer integration designed for Rails 3.X and 4.X

+IMPORTANT: Mailjet gem switched to API v3, the new API provided by Mailjet.
+For the wrapper for API v1, check the [v1 branch][v1-branch].

 Every code example can be found in the [Mailjet Documentation][mailjet_doc]

+(Please refer to the [Mailjet Documentation Repository][api_doc] to contribute to the documentation examples)

 ## Install